 Makes 11 cups

-1 big ham bone (my choice, but could use a couple of ham hocks or some sliced ham)
+1 big ham bone (or a couple of ham hocks or about 1 pound chopped ham)

 1 large onion, chopped